homakiran/AJS/README.md

 **Ex:** You have your AJS project in your GIT hub

- Yuva and Homa dded new code into readme file
+ Yuva and Homa added new code into readme file